oasis-tcs/csaf/extension/README.md

 - A tool that encounters an **non-critical** extension it does not understand MAY ignore that extension's data and continue processing.

-  > Note: The value of `critical` is solely relevant for processing, the extension's content and its impact of the understanding of the document is provided via the extension `category` (see also https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#content-schema-property---category)
+  > Note: The value of `critical` is solely relevant for processing, the extension's content and its impact of the understanding of the document is provided via the Extension Category (`category`; see also https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#content-schema-property---category).

 - A tool that encounters a **critical** extension it does not understand MUST fail processing of the CSAF document, unless the user explicitly forces it to continue.